 It is difficult to measure exactly how much bacteria there is in fermented food and if any of this bacteria reaches our gut.

-Kombucha tea - an effervescent fermentation of black tea.
+An effervescent fermentation (using bacteria and yeast) of black tea or green tea.
 It originated in Japan and has been around for around 2,000 years.
-Can be found in many Asian grocery stores
+It is sold in in many Asian grocery stores.

-Natto - a popular food in Japan made from fermented soybeans
+A popular food in Japan made from fermented soybeans.
+It contains a bacteria strain called Bacillus subtilis.

 There are no studies which have been done to show whether eating probiotic foods or taking supplements is more beneficial.